-The city of Porto will become the first city in Portugal to have a museum honouring the Holocaust which is meant to open on January 20 with Mayor Rui Moreira and President of the local Jewish Community, Dias Ben Zion.
+The city of Porto will become the first city in Portugal to have a museum commemorating the Holocaust which is meant to open on January 20, 2021 with Mayor Rui Moreira and President of the local Jewish Community, Dias Ben Zion.

 In a video released ahead of the inauguration, representative of the Jewish community of Porto, Dara Jeffries, explains that “as children, the Holocaust wasn’t taught in schools.”